 23. Ask a friend, family member or mentor to proofread your resume as a favor

 Another person will be more objective in evaluating whether your resume makes sense.

 24. Try tandem reading

 Print two copies of your resume, give one to a friend and take turns reading it aloud.
 As one of you reads, the other follows along and notes errors and awkward phrasing.

 25. Double-check phrasing and formatting

 If you change phrasing or formatting in your resume as a result of your proofreading, go back and double-check those sections.
 These changes can introduce errors we don’t notice, so be sure to diligently re-proofread any sentences or paragraphs you’ve modified.

 Professional proofreading tips

-- If you want to become a proofreading pro, take some time to learn how grammar works.
+If you want to become a proofreading pro, take some time to learn how grammar works.
 By studying the basics, you’ll become better at identifying problems to fix.
-Visit online resources like the Purdue Online Writing Lab (OWL), which offers free grammar and writing resources.
-Or, consult a primer — The Elements of Style (public library) and Style: Lessons in Clarity and Grace (public library) are two of the best.
+Visit online resources like the Purdue Online Writing Lab, which offers free grammar and writing resources.

 Now that your resume is ready for employers, upload it to Indeed Resume.
 You’ll be able to easily apply to jobs using any device.
 And be sure to configure your settings to “public” so employers can contact you about jobs that match your interests and skills.